Learning to Learn

-It consists of a small set of set of values, principals, and practices (originally twelve, now thirteen by some counts).
+It consists of a small set of values, principals, and practices (originally twelve, now thirteen by some counts).
 Initially, teams were coached to apply all practices (or it wasn’t XP).
-As its use expaned well beyond the community that developed it, today the advice is typically to start with the small core of practices (test-drive development, pair programming, refactoring, and simple design), then add other practices as profeciency and learning are developed.
-A number of the underlying values, principals, practices are transferable beyond the IT and software development contextand can provide signfiicant and similar benefits.
+As its use expanded well beyond the community that developed it, today the advice is typically to start with the small core of practices (test-drive development, pair programming, refactoring, and simple design), then add other practices as proficiency and learning are developed.
+A number of the underlying values, principals, practices are transferable beyond the IT and software development context and can provide significant and similar benefits.

 My professional background